pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

     }
 ```

-Now just like how libp2p works , sending a ProtocolsHandlerEvent::OutboundSubstreamRequest request will initiate a connection.
+Now just like how libp2p works, sending a ProtocolsHandlerEvent::OutboundSubstreamRequest request will initiate a connection.

 We can see these lines in rpc/handler.rs L881-L895 in the poll function: